istio/community/steering/CONTRIBUTION-FORMULA.md

 # Contribution seat allocation formula

-The [steering committee charter](CHARTER.md) states "Each year, when ontribution Seat terms begin, the Steering Committee will vote on an exact formula and procedure for determining allocation for the following year."
+The [steering committee charter](CHARTER.md) states "Each year, when Contribution Seat terms begin, the Steering Committee will vote on an exact formula and procedure for determining allocation for the following year."

-For the August 2020 to January 2021 term, the contribution formula shall be *merged pull requests* attributed to a Contributing Company, and the [D'Hondt method](https://en.wikipedia.org/wiki/D%27Hondt_method) of allocation of seats.
+For the August 2020 to January 2021 term, the contribution formula shall be **merged pull requests** attributed to a Contributing Company, and the [D'Hondt method](https://en.wikipedia.org/wiki/D%27Hondt_method) of allocation of seats.